 The GDPR can also help you build relationships with clients.

-Under the Regulation, organizations are urged to act cautiously when choosing partners and suppliers, because there are regulatory repercussions for data breaches involving third parties.
+Under the Regulation, organizations are urged to act cautiously when choosing partners and suppliers because of regulatory repercussions for data breaches involving third parties.

 When sharing personal information, data controllers and data processors are required to meet the GDPR’s Article 5 requirements, which cover six data processing principles: